Understanding Psychodynamic Therapy

 Therapeutic transference is the idea of taking the feelings a client has – from anger and sadness to codependency and shame – in relation to a person or people in their life, and transferring or projecting them onto their therapist.
 This allows the feelings to be placed on another person in the room as opposed to buried deep within the client, making it easier for the therapist and client to explore and analyze them together.

 Interpretation comes after a therapist has spent enough time with an individual in addiction therapy to be able to discuss what they think their client’s underlying thoughts might indicate.
 They will be able to help their client begin to interpret their newly conscious thoughts, as well as how those might affect their addiction.

 Finding A Rehab Center That Offers Psychodynamic Therapy

 While psychodynamic therapy may take several sessions to see results, it’s all part of the process to begin to fully understand and overcome your addiction.

 Many inpatient and outpatient rehab programs offer psychodynamic therapy to help individuals get to the root of their addiction.
 By providing this service, therapists put the power of recovery and the ability to stay sober in their clients’ hands, allowing them to live a fulfilled life and better understand their emotions going forward.

-Give us a call today to find a rehab center provides this and many other types of addiction therapy.
+Contact a treatment provider today to find a rehab center may provide this and many other types of addiction therapy.